Low-Cost Privacy-Preserving Decentralized Learning: Pairwise Network Differential Privacy

 \begin{assumption} There exists some constant $\adjacentdatasetgradientbound>0$ such that for any adjacent datasets $\mathcal{D}\sim_a\mathcal{D}'$, we have

 \end{assumption} This is a standard assumption when considering differentially private algorithms: we use a bound on the original perturbation and observe how this perturbation can be scaled by the algorithm.
+This assumption is typically enforced through \emph{gradient clipping}~\cite{abadiDeepLearningDifferential2016}.
+Due to space constraints, an analysis of its impact on \sys{} is deferred to~\cref{subsec:clipping}.